Incision and Drainage

 Prophylactic antibiotics might be prescribed to prevent infections, particularly those caused by methicillin-resistant Staphylococcus aureus (MRSA) or anaerobic bacteria.
 You may also be prescribed pain relief for a few days.

 After about a week, you will need to return to the doctor for a follow-up visit.
-They will remove the packing and remove the dressing to examine the wound.
+They will remove the packing and the dressing to examine the wound.
 You may be encouraged to use a warm compress for the first few days.
 This will encourage the wound to heal faster.
 After a week or two, the abscess should have healed.

 Benefits of Incision and Drainage